Büro für architektonische Schnittstellen

 Implanting Architecture

-The elementary philosophy of the project is conceptualizing the bridge as a multiple structure which gradually grows out of the city and is implanted as a topographical body in the urban substance, simultaneously leading a dialogue with the city.
-The design merges the landscape and the architecture into one cohesive building in which ground fades into figure and figure fades into ground.
+Hence, the bridge is conceptualized as a multiple structure which gradually grows out of the city and is implanted as a topographical body in the urban substance, simultaneously leading a dialogue with the city.
+The design merges landscape, infrastructure and architecture into one cohesive, horizontal building in which ground fades into figure and figure fades into ground.

-Consequently form, function and construction are understood as one structural unity.
+Consequently form, function and construction are composed as one structural unity.
 The result of this process led to the creation of 8 different, handicapped accessible, zones which are not separated from each other but rather fading into each other.
-The resulting zones should lead to an intensive multifaceted, pulsating and alive identity of the place while transforming the ‘Handelskai’ to an active living area.
+The resulting zones should lead to an multifaceted and alive identity of the place while transforming the ‘Handelskai’ socioeconomically into an active living area.